p4zaa/Spellbook/FUNCTION_REFERENCE.md

 - `G`: NetworkX directed graph with edge attributes containing activation probabilities
 - `seeds` (Set[Any]): Set of seed nodes to start the cascade from
 - `max_steps` (int, optional): Maximum number of simulation steps.
 Defaults to 99999.
 - `prob_attr` (str, optional): Name of edge attribute containing activation probabilities.
-Defaults to 'prob'.
+Defaults to 'weight'.
 - `default_prob` (float, optional): Default probability to use for edges without probability attribute.
 Defaults to 0.1.

 **Returns**: Tuple[Set[Any], List[Set[Any]]] - A tuple containing: